boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Presenting and Computing Results

 Having recently read https://mattwarren.org/2017/10/12/Analysing-C-code-on-GitHub-with-BigQuery/ and https://psuter.net/2019/07/07/z-index I thought I would steal the format of that post with regards to how I wanted to present the information.
+My twist on the previous however is to add [jQuery DataTables](https://www.datatables.net/) over the large tables of information.
+This allows you to sort and search/filter results.
+Click the headers to sort and use the search box to filter.
+The search box indicates that this is enabled for you.
+I also added a jump link near these tables so you can skip over them.

-However this raised another question.
+The size of the data I needed to process raised another question.
 How does one process 10 million JSON files taking up just over 1 TB of disk space in an S3 bucket?

 The first thought I had was AWS Athena.
 But since it's going to cost something like $2.50 USD **per query** for that dataset I quickly looked for an alternative.
 That said if you kept the data there and processed it infrequently this might still work out to be the cheapest solution.